Our Board of Directors

 Yorta Yorta / Taungurung / Wurundjeri

-Aunty Marg is employed as a Wurreker Broker with the Victorian Aboriginal Education Association Inc. (VAEAI).
-She was previously employed at the Gippsland and East Gippsland Aboriginal Co-op and was employed at VACCA for over nine years.
-Aunty Marg has been a VACCA Board Member for 10 years and has completed Governance training.
+Aunty Marg was employed as a Wurreker Broker with the Victorian Aboriginal Education Association Inc. (VAEAI).
+She is actively involved in the Gippsland Aboriginal community, having previously worked at the Gippsland and East Gippsland Aboriginal Co-op and at VACCA.
+Aunty Marg has been a VACCA Board Member for 13 years and has completed Governance training.

 Wiradjuri

-Aunty Debra is an advocate for Aboriginal community in Victoria, and Aboriginal community controlled and managed organisations.
-Aunty Debra is actively involved in the Healesville Aboriginal community and has been a VACCA Board Member for 12 months.
+Aunty Debra is an active advocate for the Aboriginal community and Aboriginal community controlled and managed organisations.
+Aunty Debra is actively involved in the Healesville Aboriginal community.
+Aunty Debra has been a VACCA Board Member for 2 years.

 Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices or names of deceased persons in photographs, film, audio recordings or printed material.
 To listen to our Acknowledgement of Country, click here.